How to use railroad ties for landscaping your garden

 Hire a professional garden edging service if you’re not quite confident with DIY garden edging.
 Sleepers can get very heavy and require two physically fit people to carry them!
 Not to mention, you’ll be spending hours under the sun.
 A garden edging specialist can make sure to get all the right materials and safely install your sleepers.

-Find garden edging experts, fast
+Find landscape edging experts, fast

 FAQs on laying sleepers for garden edging